We are committed to continually reviewing and enhancing the way we serve our passengers and our community.

 WestJet welcomes the GTAA’s report.
 Working with the GTAA and Toronto Pearson’s stakeholders to implement these action items will help to improve the airport’s operations, communications and customer service during unusual weather. --Fred Cleveland, Executive Vice President, Operations, WestJet

-We continue to welcome all feedback, ideas, and suggestions and will continue to review for ways the airport can improve its operations and better protect and enhance the well-being of the travelling public.
-You can choose to connect with us by using the surveys below or by engaging with us on social media using the hashtag #yourairport.
+We’re committed to continuously reviewing for ways the airport can improve and better protect and enhance the well-being of the travelling public.
+You can choose to connect with us by using the options below or by engaging with us on social media using the hashtag #yourairport.

 We want to work with you to provide an even better travelling experience at Toronto Pearson – after all, it’s Your Airport, Your Say.